casangi/casadocs/docs/tasks/task_flagdata.rst

    'IMAG', 'NORM' followed by any of 'ALL', 'I', 'XX', 'YY', 'RR', 'LL', 'WVR'.
 'WVR' refers to the water vapour radiometer of ALMA data.
 For calibration tables, the solutions are: 'Sol1', 'Sol2', Sol3, Sol4.
+When using the 'ARG' option, the values of parameters such as clipmin are expected in units of radians.

-Correlation selection is not supported for modes other than 'clip', 'tfcrop', or 'rflag' in cal tables.
+   .. note:: Correlation selection is not supported for modes other
+      than 'clip', 'tfcrop', or 'rflag' in cal tables.

    .. note:: The operators ABS, ARG, REAL, etc. are written only
       once as the first value.
 If more than one correlation is given,